-- d.
+d.
 The exercise price of each SAR granted under this Plan shall be established by the Compensation Committee or shall be determined by a method established by the Board or Compensation Committee at the time the SAR is granted, provided the exercise price shall not be less than 100% of the Fair Market Value of a share of Common Stock on the date of the grant of the SAR, or such higher price as is established by the Board or Compensation Committee.
 A SAR shall be exercisable in accordance with such terms and conditions and during such periods as may be established by the Board or Compensation Committee.
 Shares of Common Stock delivered pursuant to the exercise of a SAR shall be subject to such conditions, restrictions and contingencies as the Board or Compensation Committee may establish in the applicable SAR agreement or document, if any.
 The Board or Compensation Committee, in its discretion, may impose such conditions, restrictions and contingencies with respect to shares of Common Stock acquired pursuant to the exercise of each SAR as the Board or Compensation Committee determines to be desirable.
 A SAR under the Plan shall be subject to such terms and conditions, not inconsistent with the Plan, as the Board or Compensation Committee shall, in its discretion, prescribe.
 The terms and conditions of any SAR to any grantee shall be reflected in such form of agreement as is determined by the Board or Compensation Committee.
-A copy of such document, if any, shall be provided to the grantee, and the Board or Compensation Committee executing such agreement. - e.
+A copy of such document, if any, shall be provided to the grantee, and the Board or Compensation Committee may condition the granting of the SAR on the grantee executing such agreement.

+e.
 An RSU gives the grantee the right to receive a number of shares of the Company's Common Stock on applicable vesting or other dates.
 Delivery of the RSUs may be deferred beyond vesting as determined by the Board or Compensation Committee.
 RSUs shall be evidenced by an RSU agreement in the form determined by the Board or Compensation Committee.
+RSUs shall be evidenced by an RSU agreement in the form determined by the Board or Compensation Committee.
+RSUs shall be evidenced by an RSU agreement in the form determined by the Board or Compensation Committee.
 With respect to an RSU, which becomes non-forfeitable due to the lapse of time, the Compensation Committee shall prescribe in the RSU agreement the vesting period.
 With respect to the granting of the RSU, which becomes non-forfeitable due to the satisfaction of certain pre-established performance-based objectives imposed by the Board or Compensation Committee, the measurement date of whether such performance-based objectives have been satisfied shall be a date no earlier than the first anniversary of the date of the RSU.
 A recipient who is granted an RSU shall possess no incidents of ownership with respect to such underlying Common Stock, although the RSU agreement may provide for payments in lieu of dividends to such grantee.

-- f.
-Notwithstanding any provision of this Plan, the Board or Compensation Committee may impose conditions and restrictions on any grant of Stock Rights including forfeiture of vested Options, cancellation of Common Stock acquired in connection with any Stock Right and forfeiture of profits. - g.
+f.
+Notwithstanding any provision of this Plan, the Board or Compensation Committee may impose conditions and restrictions on any grant of Stock Rights including forfeiture of vested Options, cancellation of Common Stock acquired in connection with any Stock Right and forfeiture of profits.

+g.
 The Options and SARs shall not be exercisable for a period of more than seven years from the date of grant.